ccamp032/Music-Mood-Analysis/README.md

     - **DESCRIPTION**: How many words each lyric has.
 16. Lyrics
     - **DESCRIPTION**: The lyrics for the specific song.
+## Phase 2 EDA
+To find the EDA done by Dark Kit Kat, look in the directory named `Phase_2_data_analysis/`.
+In that directory a Jupyter notebook called `LyricDataset_Fin.ipynb` is where all the analysis done by all three members was done.

+### Contributions
+**Chris Daniels:** Cleaned some data, analyzed various combinations of release dates and genres. <br>
+**Christian Campos:** Cleaned data.
+Visualized correlations between various features using heatmaps and histograms. <br>
+**Dmitri Koltsov:** Cleaned data.
+Looked for correlations between various features and when found, did further analysis on features that seemed to have strong correlations.<br>

 # Contributors
 * Chris Daniels - https://github.com/ChairMane